mathieucarbou/YaSolR/docs/pro.md

 !!! warning

     - If you use Paypal, do not forget to add your GitHub username in the form (there will be a comment / note field for that).

+The money helps fund the infrastructure and hardware necessary to test and develop the firmware.

 Thanks a lot!